Help us find the South Island Kōkako

 Read more about the 2007 sighting and the decision to remove the ‘extinct’ label here and the evidence compiled in a paper published in the Ornithological Society of New Zealand’s journal Notornis, in 2014.

-Visit our facebook page for the latest activity, comments and news.
+Visit our Facebook page and Instagram feed for the latest activity, comments and news.